jhorcicka/spring-boot/document-storage/README.md

   * Download a specific document.
   * Update document metadata.
   * Get all documents for non-existing user.
-  * Remove all personal data for a specific user.
 * Concurrency.
 * Scalability.
 * Atomicity.